mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

-### Game Star Mechanic and related work by Institute of Play
+### Game Star Mechanic and Scalable Game Design

+This section reviews Game Star Mechanic and Scalable Game Design which are two notable and well-researched educational programmes using GDPs.
 Game Star Mechanic (GSM) is an online software based on sociocultural understandings of learning, designed to develop systems thinking, design thinking and media literacy within games as a multimodal text [@salen_gaming_2007].
 In GSM the process of making video games using a simplified block system to modify existing game and  does not require programming [@games_design_2008].
 Design choices were driven by research outlining the benefits to exploring games over other types of media projects, including their inherent interactivity and rules based systems, which facilitate the exploration of systems thinking and design approaches [@games_gamestar_2010; @tekinbas_gaming_2014; @torres_learning_2009].

 The pedagogy surrounding the GSM software drew on game theory by the Institute of Play founders [@salen_gaming_2007].
 This work also fed into the process underlying the Moveable Game Jam outlined above.
 The guiding pedagogy is present in an extensive supporting pack for teachers [^4].
 This guide used challenges themed around categorisation of game elements (space, components, mechanics, goals and rules.
 In evaluative reviews Games [-@games_design_2008 ; @games_gamestar_2010] describes how the design of the product allowed the use of learners background knowledge of game design patterns to facilitate complex forms of collaborative design and discourse between novice designers.
 Games also outlines the role of community elements of the surrounding pedagogy to help develop participants sense of an audience, and active critical roles within a design community [@gee_situated_2004].